cahyosubroto/cahyosubroto.github.io/src/products/function/external-udf-java.md

 # External UDF in Java

-To declare the function in Java, we'll use the `risingwave-udf` package.
+We'll use the `risingwave-udf` package to declare the function in Java.
 Your function will need to implement an interface to expose it as UDF.
 You can also add additional packages to the Maven project.
 After that, you need to declare the function in a migration file.

 ::: info
-Any external UDFs written in Java must be in a Maven project form and stored in `zillabase/functions/java` directory in order to be auto-picked by the Java UDF server.
+Any external UDFs written in Java must be in a Maven project form and stored in `zillabase/functions/java` directory to be auto-picked by the Java UDF server.
 :::

 ## Adding Environment Variables